stories, poems, essays

 First of all, congratulations!
 The contract protects you and Paper Bag Writers in the event of plagiarism or copyright infringement, and it outlines your rights as the author of the work.
 Contracts for publication are standard in the publishing industry.

-I sent my bag back and it was approved for publication, but it hasn’t been posted to the site yet.
+I sent in my bag and it was approved for publication, but it hasn’t been posted to the site yet.

 We queue our posts for the site based on the order we receive the bags and when we receive the signed contract, bio, links and attribution information from the writer.
 To ensure your bag gets posted in a timely manner, make sure to respond to any emails from the editorial team requesting a bio or other information.